 A two-step approach to ameliorate this negative distinction in the child’s mind between technology and exercise is first to create the expectation in your home that videogames will be limited and then to create incentives for the child’s physical activity, exercise, or play.

 After you have prayed and decided about the matter, talk with your child about how much videogame time each day or week is allowed in your family.
 Then remind them of the value of doing other things—they simply may have forgotten given the siren song of the video screen.

-If you have multiple children, turning off or putting away the technology and pleasantly insisting they go into the backyard or to the park may be enough to initiate an atmosphere of fun that will get them moving.
-If you have one child and no neighborhood friends, tactics may need to change.
+If you have multiple children, turning off or putting away the technology and pleasantly insisting they go into the backyard or with you to socially distance at the park may be enough to initiate an atmosphere of fun that will get them moving.
+If you have one child and no neighborhood friends (or families you are cohorting with during the pandemic), tactics may need to change.
 It may be more effective to have various play equipment that encourages solo physical exercise: balls, nets, scooters and bikes, etc.

-In either case, it is about training them to recognize that you are reasonable in your insistence that they participate in daily play or exercise, that it is so important you are going to help them have fun in the process, that you are going to find your own ways to participate (at least on some days, when their enthusiasm is flagging), and that you will notice them for the effort they are making.
+In any case, it is about training them to recognize that you are reasonable in your insistence that they participate in daily play or exercise.
+That it is so important you are going to help them have fun in the process.
+That you are going to find your own ways to participate (at least on some days, when their enthusiasm is flagging).
+That you will notice them for the effort they are making.
 Who doesn’t like to be noticed?

 If the child earns recognition from you for their non-videogame activity, they are more likely to value it themselves.
 Acknowledge and ask about their success at play.
 When you notice and praise that effort, and help them make goals accordingly, they will take it more seriously themselves.

 And, over time, your effort can turn into their lifelong awareness of the role of movement in a happy, healthy life.